 This modern glass hall holds the original equestrian monument dedicated to the Emperor Marcus Aurelius, dated between 161-180 A.D.
 You can find a 16th century copy on Piazza del Campidoglio.

 The statue has a connection with Marcus Aurelius' triumph over the Germanic peoples.
-During that period, the equestrian statues were quite diffused in Rome: there's writing from the late Imperial period mentioning at least twenty-two sculptures called
+During that period, the equestrian statues were quite diffused in Rome: there's writing from the late Imperial period mentioning at least twenty-two sculptures called equi magni, that is, larger that life-size, exactly like the monument of Marcus Aurelius.
+However, this sculpture stands out because of its integrity.
+That's the reason why it soon acquired a strong symbolic meaning for all those who aspired at becoming a legitimate heir to the Roman Empire.

 It is not clear where the statue originally stood.
 Since it was erected for a public dedication, it was most likely set in the Roman Forum or the square with the dynastic temple that circled the Antonine Column.

 In January 1538, on the wish of Pope Paul III of the Farnese family, the statue was moved to the Capitol’s Hill, that was since the XII century the seat of the town’s authorities.
-A year after its arrival, the Roman
+A year after its arrival, the Roman Senate entrusted Michelangelo with the task of rearranging the setting of the Statue of Marcus Aurelius.
+The great Florentine master did not constrain himself into developing a simple design for a suitable placing of the monument, but transformed the statue into the visual focus of such a wonderful architectural setting like the Piazza del Campidoglio.

 In this hall you will also find the beautiful sculptural ensemble known as Lion attacking a horse.
 Back in the Middle Ages, this statue attained a great symbolic significance, as the lion's ferocity represented the characteristics of dominance, power and greatness of Rome.